 Financial Aid Programs

-The following federal and state programs are available to provide financial assistance.
+The following federal, state, and institutional programs are available to provide financial assistance.

 The purpose of the FSEOG Program is to provide additional grants to students who are Pell-eligible and who demonstrate exceptional financial need.

 The Nebraska Opportunity Grant (NOG) program provides financial aid to students who are residents of Nebraska, have not earned a bachelor’s, graduate or professional degree, have high financial need and who are attending an eligible Nebraska college.
 NOG is funded through State of Nebraska’s general fund appropriations and lottery funds.